-To simplify shipping your Azure activity logs, we provide an automated deployment process.
+Ship your Azure activity logs using an automated deployment process.
 At the end of this process, you’ll have configured an event hub namespace, an event hub, and 2 storage blobs.

-The resources set up by the automated deployment can collect data for a single Azure region and ship that data to Logz.io.
+The resources set up by the automated deployment can collect data for a single Azure region.

 The automated deployment sets up a new Event Hub namespace and all the components you’ll need to collect logs in one Azure region.

 Each automated deployment sets up these resources in your Azure environment: